waltzaround/CTEC501-Blog-Frontend/README.md

 # CTEC501 Tumblr Template
 Tumblr template forked from [tumblr](https://www.tumblr.com/theme/39080), original author unknown.
 Didn't like the original font, and typographic choices the original author made, so I changed them.
 Written in HTML, CSS, & JS with code that plugs into Tumblr's [special operators](https://www.tumblr.com/docs/en/custom_themes).
+Embedded a PGP public key within a HTML comment before the header.

 Written for the CTEC501 Creative Technologies Studio I Paper at Auckland University of Technology

 ##Setup Instructions

-1. Everything is in index.html
+1. Everything is self contained within index.html
 2. Open with your favourite IDE
 3. Enjoy!